jundalisay/superblist/content/en/research/smith/wealth-of-nations/book-2/chapter-2k.md

 {{< s v="79" >}} The Bank of England is the biggest bank of circulation in Europe.

 It was incorporated by a charter under the Great Seal on July 27, 1694.
-It then lent to government £1.2 million in exchange for an annuity of £100,000 composed of=
+It then lent to government £1.2 million in exchange for an annuity of £100,000 composed of:
 - £96,000 interest or 8% [1.2m * 0.08], and
 - £4,000 annually for management expenses.